Vin-dictive/Vin-dictive/README.md

 ## 🚀 Full-Stack Developer & AI Engineer

-> *"Innovation distinguishes between a leader and a follower."* - Steve Jobs

-Currently weaving my web as a **Senior Software Engineer** at Blue Rabbit Group while spinning through a **Masters in Data Science** at UBC.
-My journey across continents - from India to Hong Kong to Vancouver - has taught me to adapt quickly and think globally.

 ### 🌍 About Me
 - 🔭 Currently working on AI-driven portfolio management and automated trading systems
 - 🎓 Pursuing Masters in Data Science at University of British Columbia